integrating-architecture/snippets/README.md

 # A public Snippets Repository
-Various code snippets or examples - for illustrative or testing purposes only - hosted on <a href="https://github.com/integrating-architecture">GitHub</a>
+Various code snippets or examples - for illustrative or testing purposes - hosted on <a href="https://github.com/integrating-architecture">GitHub</a>

 Authored by: <a href="https://integrating-architecture.de/">www.integrating-architecture.de</a>
 <br />